-Requirements for the Stamford Diploma Eight contiguous semesters [or the equivalent] of academic work beyond grade 8 Must have 4 credits of English Earn a minimum of 24 credits Complete all objectives for Service Learning A maximum of 4 Advanced courses (AP/IBDP HL) per annum in Grades 11 and 12 Specific credit requirements for Group 1: Studies in Language and Literature (4.0 credits - ENG) the Stamford Diploma, earned Group 2: Language Acquisition (3.0 credits - ML) in grades 9-12, Group 3: Individual & Societies (3.0 credits - SS) include: • Group 4: Sciences (3.0 credits - SCI) Group 5: Mathematics (3.0 credits - MATH) • Group 6: The Arts (2.0 credits - ARTS) Other: Physical & Health Education (2.0 credits - PHE) Other: Electives (4.0 credits - ELE) Other: Service Learning Course Credit Based on Carnegie Units of Study: Full-year courses earn 1.0 credit
+Requirements for the Stamford Diploma Eight contiguous semesters [or the equivalent] of academic work beyond grade 8 Must have 4 credits of English, whether in Group 1 or Group 2 Earn a minimum of 24 credits Complete all objectives for Service Learning All one-year duration courses (Stamford and AP courses) can only be selected once - students cannot repeat a course in Grade 12 Specific credit requirements for the Stamford English (4.0 credits - ENG)Second Language (3.0 credits - ML) Diploma, earned in grades 9-12, include: Individuals & Societies (3.0 credits - SS) grades 5-12, merude.
+Sciences (3.0 credits - SCI) Mathematics (3.0 credits - MATH) The Arts (2.0 credits - ARTS) Other: Physical & Health Education (2.0 credits - PHE) Other: Electives (4.0 credits - ELE) Other: Service Learning - completion of requirements Advanced Courses A maximum of 4 AP and/or HL courses can be studied in one academic year.
+IB HL/AP courses alongside a BTEC course: students recommended to choose fewer than 4.
+A max of 3 Higher Levels can be taken within the full IB DP (3 HLs and 3 SLs).
+Advanced courses have prerequisites - please see relevant course information below Study Block Study Block (1 block in Grade 11) Study Block (2 study blocks possible in Grade 12) Course Credit Based on Carnegie Units of Study: Full-year courses earn 1.0 credit Pupil-Teacher ratio A minimum of 8 students must be enrolled and attending to run any class/course